canonical/certification-docs/Policy_Guide-16.04.rst

   the RC or last Beta of the LTS release.

-* SUTs must subsequently be *re-tested* for official certification using the GA/Release version of the new LTS within 3 weeks of Release.
-Thus, if Server A is certified Zero-Day, it must also be re-tested for official certification within the 3 weeks following the LTS Release Day.
+* SUTs must subsequently be *re-tested* for official certification using the GA/Release version of the new LTS within 60 days of Release.
+Thus, if Server A is certified Zero-Day, it must also be re-tested for official certification within 60 days following the LTS Release Day (GA +60).

 * SUTs that are *not* re-tested within the Cert Window will lose their certified status until such time as they are tested on the GA version of